evkx/evkx.github.io/content/models/rivian/r1/R1T_Performance_Dual-Motor_AWD_MP/_index.md

 ## Exterior

+The Rivian R1T Performance Dual-Motor AWD MP, with dimensions of 5514 mm in length,  mm in width, and 1986 mm in height, stands out in the Full-size Pick-Up truck category, offering exceptional space, power, and capability.
 The Rivian R1T Performance Dual-Motor AWD MP is available in a total of 9 paint colors, including several striking metallic options.

 The Rivian R1T Performance Dual-Motor AWD MP offers multiple wheel options in different sizes, allowing you to customize your vehicle to suit your style and driving preferences.
 The available tire and wheel combinations include: